EDU.PH DNS Frequently Asked Questions (FAQ)

 Could it be that your DNS servers are at fault?
 Are they reachable through

 the Internet?
 Are they properly configured?
+We suggest using online DNS checkers such as intodns.com to

 We received a notice that our domain will expire soon